demo42/helloworld/README.md

   az login
   ```

-- Configure a default registry, to avoid having to specify the registry in each `az acr` command
+- Configure a default registry, to avoid having to specify the registry in each `az acr` command.
+This uses the [env.sh](./env.sh) values set above.
   ```sh
   az configure --defaults acr=$ACR_NAME
   ```

 ## Create a GitHub personal access token

-To trigger a build on a commit, ACR Tasks needs a personal access token (PAT) to access the git repository.
+To trigger a build on a commit, [ACR Tasks](https://aka.ms/acr/tasks) needs a personal access token (PAT) to access the git repository.

 - Navigate to the PAT creation page on GitHub at https://github.com/settings/tokens/new